emilyannemoses/run-tracker/README.md

 **How was Run Tracker conceived?**

 As an avid runner and data nerd, I felt a need to track my progress.
-I downloaded an app called Tracker on my iPhone which tracks me as I run my route.
+I downloaded a GPS Tracker on my iPhone, and I track each run individually.
 The data given are elevation, latitude and longitude, time, date, miles ran per hour and fastest pace ran.
-I decided to build Run Tracker to give a kinder interface to display just the information I thought was important.
+I decided to build Run Tracker app to give a kinder interface to display just the information I thought was important.

 **Technologies**
 * python3